AfroOrange/HangmanApp/README.md

 ## How to install

-1- Download the repository zip file or
+1- Download the zip file or clone the repository

-  git clone
+2- Open terminal an run these commandds:

+    mvn clean

+    mvn compile

+    mvn exec:java